Country Studied: Romania

 - Neurodevelopmental difficulties

-The main goal of this best practice is to promote successful inclusion of students with LD in foreign language classes.
+The main goal of this case study is to promote successful inclusion of students with LD in foreign language classes.

 And the importance of: